Rutgers escapes with 68-65 overtime win over Columbia

 PISCATAWAY, N.J.
+(AP) - Rutgers coach Steve Pikiell was surprisingly passive during his halftime speech.
+Instead, he gave his adjustments before instructing his team to have a quick players-only meeting.

-(AP) - Eugene Omoruyi had 18 points and Shaq Carter had 13 points off the bench on 6-of-7 shooting to lead Rutgers past Columbia 68-65 in overtime on Saturday.
+Eugene Omoruyi had 18 points and Shaq Carter had a career-high 13 points off the bench on 6-of-7 shooting in the second half to lead Rutgers past Columbia 68-65 in overtime.

 Geo Baker split through two defenders at the top of the arc, drove to the basket for an alley-oop to Carter for a 46-45 Rutgers lead with 7:07 left in regulation.
 It was the first lead of the game for the Scarlet Knights (6-5).